 There are 42 fire stations across the county.
 Carrow and Sprowston in Norwich, and King's Lynn South are wholetime stations crewed by firefighters 24/7.
-Six stations have a mix of wholetime and retained firefighters (Great Yarmouth, Gorleston, Earlham, King's Lynn North, Thetford and Dereham) and 33 stations are crewed by retained firefighters in market towns and villages.
-Retained firefighters are staff whose main job is outside the Fire and Rescue Service but they are available on-call to respond to emergencies in their area.
+Six stations have a mix of wholetime and on-call (retained duty system) firefighters (Great Yarmouth, Gorleston, Earlham, King's Lynn North, Thetford and Dereham) and 33 stations are crewed by on-call firefighters in market towns and villages.
+On-call firefighters are staff whose main job is outside the Fire and Rescue Service but they are available on-call to respond to emergencies in their area.